DogulS5/aws-clf-c02-notes/readme.md

 To allow public traffic from the internet to access your VPC, you attach an internet gateway to the VPC.

 ## Virtual Private Gateway
-Allow create a VPN between a on premise or internal corporate network with a private network (VPC) to access private resources into the VPC.
+Allow create a VPN between a on-premise or internal corporate network with a private network (VPC) to access private resources into the VPC.

 - A virtual private gateway allows traffic into the VPC only if it is coming from an approved network.